kevinboone/vlc-server/radio_support/README.md

 Any manual station selection will require regular maintenance but, if the number of stations is small, that's usually not too difficult.

+## Gotchas

+Some of the radio station URLs given by radio-browser.info are actually playlists, containing multiple streams.
+VLC will usually handle these fine, and play the first working stream in the playlist.
+These streams typically have URLs that end in `.pls`, but not always.
+The problem with these streams is in the extraction of metadata.
+If the radio URL is in the media database, then the web interface and console interface will display the metadata (genre, title) that goes with the URL.
+Unfortunately, this fails if the stream is a playlist.
+This is because VLC will already have parsed the playlist into the stream it is playing by the time it notifies `vlc-server` that it has started playing new media.
+This doesn't stop anythng working but, if VLC itself can't provide any metaata, the display will look odd.

+On a related note, I've found that VLC can usually not obtain metadata from a radio stream, even if it can play it.
+I don't know why.

 ## Revision history

 December 2023